practicalli/spacemacs/README.md

 ╚═╝     ╚═╝  ╚═╝╚═╝  ╚═╝ ╚═════╝   ╚═╝   ╚═╝ ╚═════╝╚═╝  ╚═╝╚══════╝╚══════╝╚═╝
 ```

-# Clojure development with Spacemacs
+# Practicali Spacemacs

 ![Spacemacs Practicalli - interactive development with Clojure and Emacs, using CIDER](https://github.com/practicalli/graphic-design/blob/live/book-covers/practicalli-spacemacs-book-banner.png)

+Software enginering with Emacs and Spacemacs community configuration, with a focus on  the Clojure programming language, using the Clojure REPL driven development workflow.

-This is an introduction to developing Clojure applications using Emacs, specifically based on the Spacemacs configuration for Emacs and CIDER.
-The aim is to help you be productive with those tools as quickly as possible.
+The aim is to help you be productive with software engineering tools as quickly as possible.

 Spacemacs is a community-driven project that provides a simple way to add lots of extra functionality to Emacs, without having to manage packages yourself or spend time writing common configuration code.